 Automatic CIPs will occur for returning students only if there are no restrictions on record (e.g. academic, financial, expired time limits).
 Students will be withdrawn from their program if the automatic CIPs cannot be processed each term.

-Graduate students in Master’s and Doctoral programs will be withdrawn from their program if course registration or academic course notation (CIP/TLE) cannot be processed each term due to any outstanding admission, immigration documents, unpaid accounts or poor academic standing.
+Graduate students in Master’s and Doctoral programs will be withdrawn from their program if course registration or academic course notation (CIP/TLE) cannot be processed each term due to any outstanding admission, immigration documents, unpaid accounts, missing progress report, outstanding Academic Success Integrity Module, or poor academic standing.

 Graduate students in Diploma and Graduate Certificate programs will be withdrawn once their time limit has expired.

-Independent graduate students and graduate visiting students who have not registered for courses for three consecutive terms or more will have their student status lapsed and must submit a new application for permission to register as an independent or visiting student
+Independent graduate students and graduate visiting students who have not registered for courses for three consecutive terms or more will have their student status lapsed and must submit an authorization to register as a non-degree student.

 Québec universities have agreed to permit the transfer of academic credits between them using the CREPUQ/INTU Registration system.
 Using this system, Concordia students may take courses at another Québec University (the host university) and the credits will be transferred back to Concordia to be used to meet the requirements of their degree.